karashiiro/blowfish-tables/README.md

 ## Performance
 On the typical configuration -- an 18-subkey P-array and 4 256-subkey substitution boxes -- it takes between 3 and 5 seconds to generate both tables on a 4-core Intel Core i5-7500.

+With OpenMP disabled, this runs in around 16 seconds on the same CPU.

 ## Valgrind stuff